Ioana-Simion/egnn-jax/blogpost.md

 where $F$ and $E$ are the node and edge feature matrices.

 Notice that the update equation is a one step formula, as opposed to the iterative update in the EGNN formula.
 That is because we leave to the transformer to figure out the complex features to allow for the immediate prediction of the update coefficients.

+Furthermore, due to time constraints, bottlenecks were encountered which ultimately necessitated the use of a larger batch size (8192) for our experiments.
+This hampered performance as the batch size acts as a type of regularization on the data.

 ## **Concluding Remarks**